Kavithma-Thushal/Spring-Core/README.md

-# Spring Framework
+# Spring Core

-This repository is a comprehensive collection of resources and modules for leveraging the power of the Spring Framework across various application domains.
-Whether you're developing desktop applications, web applications, or mobile applications, Spring offers a versatile and robust platform to streamline your development process.<br/><br/>
+This repository is a comprehensive collection of resources and modules for leveraging the power of the Spring Core across various application domains.
+Whether you're developing desktop applications Spring Core is a versatile and robust platform to streamline your development process.<br/>

 ### Getting Started